Amber Boone Amber Boone

 Keeping it protected prevents chips and keeps your ritual feeling intentional rather than tossed in a drawer.

-Gua sha isn’t about collecting tools, it’s about choosing one that supports your face, your hands, and your consistency.
+Gua sha isn't about collecting tools, it's about choosing one that actually works with your face, your hands, and your life.